kevaundray/CryptoResources/decentralised-technology/terminology/dp.md

 The more tickets you buy, the higher your chances

 The more faster you can hash and iterate through the nonce, the higher your chance of finding the correct output.

+_Some people say that Proof of Work wastes electricity, why don't we increase the target and make it easier to find blocks.
+This way less electricity will have been expended?_